-We are a number of South Yorkshire and Bassetlaw campaign groups that have started to ‘work together’ to protect our local NHS services.
+We are a number of South Yorkshire and Bassetlaw health campaigners and groups that ‘work together’ to protect our local NHS services.

 So far this includes: